mirraashid/survey-docs/README.md

 cd surveyjs-react
 npm install
 npm install survey-react-ui
+npm install survey-creator-react --save
 ```

 SurveyJS Form Library for React consists of two npm packages: `survey-core` (platform-independent code) and `survey-react-ui` (rendering code).
 The `survey-core` package will be installed automatically as a dependency.
+You also need to install `survey-creator-react` for Survey Creator visual builder.

 ### Backend